Mette Lykke

-Mette Lykke (born 1981 in Ringkøbing, Denmark) is a Danish businesswoman, entrepreneur and investor.
+Mette Lykke (born 1981) is a Danish businesswoman, entrepreneur and investor.
 Mette Lykke is the CEO of food-tech startup Too Good To Go.
 She was formerly co-founder and CEO of Endomondo, later acquired by Under Armour.

 Early years and education

 Mette Lykke comes from a family of self-employed people.
-Her grandfather started the chain 10-4 in 1947, which consists of both hardware stores and timber merchants.
+Her grandfather started the chain 10–4 in 1947, which consists of both hardware stores and timber merchants.

 Mette Lykke holds a master's degree in political science from Aarhus University.

 Career

 In 2007, she co-founded the Endomondo, which was sold to Under Armour in 2015, for $85m.
 She then took over as VP of Connected Fitness until 2017.

 In 2018, Mette Lykke was elected to the Gyldendal Board of Directors.